rvesse/java-ssl-helper/ReadMe.md

 If the host is using SSL on a non-standard port (the default is 443) you can specify it like so:

     ./grab-cert.sh host 1234 > example.cert

+### Viewing the Certificate

+You can use the `view-cert.sh` script to display a certificate in plain text:

+    ./view-cert example.cert

+This can be useful to verify whether the SSL certificate is as expected e.g. has relevant Subject Alternative Names, Issuer etc.

 ### Installing and Trusting the Certificate